J0rgeSerran0/UcsMetadataUtility/README.md

 # Software Requirements
 * This tool is developed using .NET Core 6, so you will have to install **ASP.NET Core Runtime 6.0.x** for your OS.
 You can find the package <a href="https://dotnet.microsoft.com/en-us/download/dotnet/6.0">here</a>
-* After this, you can run this tool with the command **dotnet UcsMetadataUtility.dll**
+* After this, you can run this tool with the command **dotnet UcsMetadataUtility.dll**, but you can do it easily with the batch files that I am sharing in the **Executing the tool** section in this document

 # Fixing errors executing the tool
 * If executing the command you find the error `Unhandled exception.
 System.IO.IOException: Failed to bind to address http://127.0.0.1:5000: address already in use.`, use a different port executing the command *dotnet UcsMetadataUtility.dll --urls=http://localhost:port* where *port* is a different default port (5000), as for example **dotnet UcsMetadataUtility.dll --urls=http://localhost:5004**